 Rhinohide successfully raised $665k from its investor network in 2018 to launch the business in the US and develop a product range compatible with the Jeep Wrangler.
 With a pick-up truck and SUV market 25x larger than Australia’s, Rhinohide decided to harness the power of the crowd to assist in this US expansion.
 The team also has their sights set on the Asia Pacific region, with key patents in the works and heavy interest from a range of countries.

 We chose to partner with Rhinohide because it was offering a superior solution to a real issue in a growing market.
 The body armour is IP-protected and offers better protection for the car's paintwork compared to competitors.
 It's also very easy to install and remove by the end-user.
 In addition, there was also major growth potential with the overseas launch (particularly the US) and with limited marketing, the company had already earned over $750K in just over a year.

 Rhinohide easily surpassed their minimum funding target and closed early as they hit their max, raising $499,750 total.
 But the crowd wanted more, and Rhinohide listened, opening up a second Tranche II offering of up to $250,000 for just one week.
 This successfully raised an additional $160,000 that will go towards Rhinohide’s global expansion plans.

 With a strong community already established, the joint marketing campaign with Equitise generated mass interest in the company.
-The campaign was featured in numerous publications including: The Australia, Anthill, Stock Head.
-Rhinohide also launched a digital agency which ran a large scale campaign driving not only awareness for the campaign but the brand in general.
+The campaign was featured in numerous publications including The Australia, Anthill, Stock Head.
+Rhinohide also launched a digital agency that ran a large scale campaign driving not only awareness for the campaign but the brand in general.